Sitepact/wcan-anywhere-notice/README.txt

 == Description ==

-**WC Anywhere Notice** empowers WooCommerce Store owners to create and manage custom notices that can be displayed anywhere in your store.
+**WC Anywhere Notice for WooCommerce** empowers WooCommerce Store owners to create and manage custom notices that can be displayed anywhere in your store.
 Using WooCommerce's powerful hook system, this plugin allows you to target specific pages or templates and fine-tune where your notices appear.
 This is built into the powerful Gutenberg editor that make design options limitless.

 == Basic usage: ==
-1. After plugin is installed and activated go to **WooCommerce > WC Anywhere Notices**.
+1. After plugin is installed and activated go to **WooCommerce > Anywhere Notices**.
-2. Click Add New WC Anywhere Notice.
-[Screenshot](https://sitepact.com/wp-content/uploads/2024/11/add-new-notice.png)
+2. Click Add New WCAN Anywhere Notice.
+[Screenshot](https://sitepact.com/wp-content/uploads/2024/12/add-new-notice-v1.png)
 3. You can opt to utilize the default notice block.
-[Screenshot](https://sitepact.com/wp-content/uploads/2024/11/default-notice-block.png)
+[Screenshot](https://sitepact.com/wp-content/uploads/2024/12/notice-default-block-v1.png)
-4. General Settings Allows you to hide header or content etc. [Screenshot](https://sitepact.com/wp-content/uploads/2024/11/wcan-general-settings.png)
+4. General Settings Allows you to hide header or content etc. [Screenshot](https://sitepact.com/wp-content/uploads/2024/12/wcan-general-settings-v1.png)
 5. The style tab allows you to change all the styling on the plugin default block.
-[Screenshot](https://sitepact.com/wp-content/uploads/2024/11/wcan-style-tab.png)
+[Screenshot](https://sitepact.com/wp-content/uploads/2024/12/wcan-style-tab-v1.png)
 6. Finally add the display rule(s) and save.
 Thats it!
-Your notice will now be displayed on the frontend
+Your notice will now be displayed on the frontend [Screenshot](https://sitepact.com/wp-content/uploads/2024/12/display-rules-v1.png)

 == Advanced Usage: ==
 1. Instead of using the default plugin block above you can design your own element from scratch in the gutenberg editor.
 [Screenshot](https://sitepact.com/wp-content/uploads/2024/11/gutenberg-anything.png)